 Keywords are the words that searchers use in search engines to find services they’re looking for.

 The more content you have on your site with the right keywords, the more keywords you can rank for and the more search traffic you can get.

 If you had that much traffic coming to your website, how many of these leads can you convert into customers?

 Now let’s dig into how to do SEO for landscapers.

 #1.
 Perform an SEO Audit

 An SEO audit will show you where your website stands compared to other landscaping company websites.

-The landscaping companies you measure yourself against will be those companies on the first page of the search results and companies in the map pack.
+The landscaping companies you measure yourself against will be those on the first page of the search results and the companies in the map pack.

 Some things you'll want to look for are: